Blog

 Varicose veins are a common condition that affects many people in the UK.
 The National Institute for Health and Care Excellence estimates that around a third of the population in the UK will be affected by “visible varicose veins in the lower limbs.”

 Even though they might not be visible at first, varicose veins can significantly worsen once symptoms become evident.
-Varicose veins are an early indicator of vein disease; a progressive disease that can lead to skin discolouration, haemorrhage (bleeding), thrombosis (blood clots), venous ulcers and even pulmonary embolism.
+Varicose veins are an early indicator of vein disease; a progressive disease that can lead to skin discolouration, haemorrhage (bleeding), thrombosis (blood clots), venous ulcers, and even pulmonary embolism.

-Symptoms of varicose veins include throbbing pain, itching, restless legs and heaviness.
-Some factors can make someone more prone to varicose veins, such as genetic and other health predispositions, gender, age or the leading of a sedentary lifestyle.
+Symptoms of varicose veins include throbbing pain, itching, restless legs, and heaviness.
+Some factors can make someone more prone to varicose veins, such as genetic and other health predispositions, gender, age, or the leading of a sedentary lifestyle.

-Whilst treatment is increasingly restricted, the NHS will provide treatment in certain circumstances.
+While treatment is increasingly restricted, the NHS will provide treatment in certain circumstances.
 This article discusses all you need to know about the NHS criteria for varicose vein treatment.

 Treatment Restricted on the NHS